Skip to content

 self.update_custom_args(force_key_frames=keyframes_str)

-# photon_noise
+# light_photon_noise

-if self.photon_noise:
+if self.light_photon_noise:

-if not any(key in self.get_custom_args_dict() for key in {"fgs_table", "film_grain"}):
+if not any(key in self.get_custom_args_dict() for key in {"fgs_table", "film_grain", "photon_noise"}):

 fgs_table = get_workdir() / "svt_av1_fgs.tbl"